-The DWW offers participants intensive training in narrative filmmaking in an innovative program.
-Each participant is required to complete a short film by the end of the program.
-DWW is open to women with three years of professional experience in the arts.
-The program is tuition-free though participants are responsible for raising funds for their projects.
+Each year, the DWW provides eight gifted directors with immersive training and the support to complete a short film or digital series.
+The workshop experience includes classes in screen directing, professional development resources, and inroads to the industry – all at no cost to participants.
+The DWW is open to women with three years or more of professional experience in the arts.
+The program is tuition-free though participants are responsible for raising the funds for their projects.

 Visit the Program section for details.